 To identify your body’s triggers, Zenhausern recommends starting a food diary and tracking everything you eat and drink to gain insight into how your gut reacts to certain foods.
 “Part of repairing your gut is reducing constant inflammation.
 One of the best ways to do this is to understand your unique food intolerances,” she explains.
 Keeping a food diary for one week and paying attention to things like bowel movements and other digestive symptoms “allows you to better determine which foods may be causing inflammation and need to be avoided,” she notes.
 “You will also want to pay attention to ‘non-digestive symptoms’ like headaches, fatigue, skin rashes, muscle and joint pain and insomnia because these too can be caused by GI disorders.”
 Some of the most common triggers include dairy, gluten, caffeine, eggs, tree nuts and shellfish.

 One you discover your triggers, Zenhausern recommends eliminating the items for six weeks.
 “You need to give your body time to regulate its amplified immune response,” she notes.
-“By six weeks, you have officially given your body the break it needs, but for some people who have had chronic gut symptoms, it may take 3-6 months to fully recover.”
+“By six weeks, you have officially given your body the break it needs, but for some people who have had chronic gut symptoms, it may take three to six months to fully recover.”